-Lastly, we study the effect of the dataset size on the incremental learning behavior.
-As we decrease the dataset size and cross some critical thresholds, we observe that the number of stages that occur in training decreases, as seen in \Cref{fig:generalization} (left). \Cref{fig:generalization} (right) plots the KL divergence between the predictions of the model with different context lengths and the trained transformer.
-The trend is similar to the one observed in \Cref{fig:kl} but with different number of bumps for each dataset size.
+Lastly, we study the effect of dataset size on incremental learning.
+As we decrease the dataset size below certain thresholds, the number of stages observed in training decreases, as shown in \Cref{fig:generalization} (left). \Cref{fig:generalization} (right) plots the KL divergence between restricted-context transformers and the low-data trained transformer.
+The trend is similar to that observed in \Cref{fig:kl}, but with fewer stage transitions as the dataset size decreases.

-This points towards a beneficial regularization from the training trajectory which leads to misspecified models, i.e., models that are not able to learn the task perfectly as they have a shorter context length. \citet{yuksel2025long} argue that such misspecification can be beneficial in low-data regimes, making learning statistically feasible.
-Notably, transformers with early stopping seem to select the misspecification length automatically, hinting at potential sample complexity gains in these settings.
+In low-data regimes, the early-stopped transformer approaches simpler effective predictors that depend only on the most important positions.
+This is consistent with a regularization effect associated with the training trajectory, where shorter effective context corresponds to a simpler, misspecified hypothesis class. \citet{yuksel2025long} argue that such misspecification can be beneficial in low-data regimes, improving sample efficiency.
+Transformers with early stopping seem to select the effective context length automatically, suggesting a possible sample-complexity benefit.

+Notably, this structure appears to persist in the overfit regime: with 600 samples, for example, the model concentrates attention on the first two patterns and gives minimal weight to the third, even when the corresponding feature matrices overfit to training noise.
+This hierarchical allocation could explain why early stopping recovers a clean predictor on the top-\(k\) learnable patterns.